 The word puberty derives from the Latin word “pubertas” and means sexual maturity.
-It covers the period of time from first appearance of secondary sexual characteristics until achieving full fertility.
+It covers the period of time from the first appearance of secondary sexual characteristics until achieving full fertility.

 Onset of puberty

-Over the years, the median age at onset of puberty has decreased further and further.
+Over the years, the median age at the onset of puberty has decreased further and further.
 The average age of a girl’s menarche is 12.8 years and onset of boy’s voice change is 13.5 years.
-In general, it is worth stating that the point in time varies from individual to individual and depends on various factors (e.g. nutrition, environment, climate).
+In general, it is worth stating that the point in time varies from individual to individual and depends on various factors (e.g. nutrition, environment, and climate).

 Physical change during puberty